Ons team

 To relax from her activist lifestyle, Joanna enjoys watching true-crime documentaries while knitting or embroidering.

-Edwin (he/him) has been active in the climate movement in the Netherlands for about 10 years.
+Edwin has been active in the climate movement in the Netherlands for about 10 years.
 He has gained extensive experience organizing grassroots campaigns and actions with groups like Fossielvrij NL and Code Rood.

 “In recent years, I’ve participated in various organizing and campaign training programs with organizations like 350.org, NEON, and Ulex, which have helped me grow as a trainer.
 I love showing how systemic change works in practice through workshops or training, and giving activists the right tools to effectively tackle abuse of power.
 That’s how we work towards a fairer world, because as Naomi Klein says: ‘To change everything, we need everyone.’
 You don’t learn these skills in school, which is why training organizations like Stroomversnellers are so important.”

-Katrien (she/her) is an all-round trainer for Stroomversnellers and has had a passion for social movements from a young age.
+Katrien is an all-round trainer for Stroomversnellers and has had a passion for social movements from a young age.
 Her commitment to a more sustainable and just world began in the environmental movement and during her support for undocumented refugees.
 “As a young environmental activist in Belgium, I was fortunate to receive a lot of training from experienced people, because you don’t learn how to take action in school!”

 Katrien started as a trainer in the 2000s with the Belgian organization Vredesactie, where she prepared hundreds of people for mass civil disobedience actions against nuclear weapons.
 In the Netherlands, she worked as a union organizer, supported migrant workers, and helped establish urban agriculture projects.

-Margriet (she/her) is an MfN-registered mediator with a heart for social and ecological justice.
+Margriet is an MfN-registered mediator with a heart for social and ecological justice.
 Within Stroomversnellers, she is available as a mediator.
 As the middle child in a large family, she naturally grew up “in between” people; the connector, the one who sees both sides of the story.
 After studying Clinical Psychology, she became deeply involved in intentional community living in a multicultural setting, as well as in the world of activism.

 “Sharing strong, common ideals is no guarantee for easy collaboration.
 Sometimes people completely lose sight of each other.
 I’m committed to helping restore that connection.
 People who have the courage to engage in dialogue with vulnerability, in the hope of improving their mutual understanding and finding a solution, truly inspire me.”